Sonomika/sonomika/src/effects/README.md

 - Effect name patterns
 - Category information

-No manual registration or hardcoded imports are needed - just drop your effects into the appropriate folder!
+No manual hardcoded imports are needed.
+Effects register themselves and are dynamically discovered.
+See the top‑level `EFFECTS_GUIDE.md` for global rules (React Fiber rendering, global effect pattern, metadata, performance) and an AI authoring template to generate new effects and sources.